Veterans Memorial Hall

 Backstory and Context

 This Soldiers and Sailors Memorial Hall stands due to the vision of Winnebago County residents who wished to honor the memory of their 3,178 veterans for their service and sacrifice to the Union in the War of the Rebellion.
-Its purpose was to provide a building where records and relics of different wars could be preserved, to be used for other civic purposes.
+Its purpose was to provide a building where records and relics of different wars could be preserved and to be used for other civic purposes.
 The idea was first proposed by Reverend M. P. Kinney, of the Second Congregational Church of Rockford on May 20, 1866.
 However it would take thirty-seven years for this memorial to become a reality.
 Construction began late 1901 and took just over eighteen months to complete with the building commission accepting the building on June 2, 1903.

 On the morning of June 3, 1903 the 26th President of the United States, Theodore Roosevelt dedicated this new structure to a crowd of over 50,000 stating that, “No more fitting memorial could be erected to the memory of the men who fought, than a hall such as this – a hall beautiful because of the uses to which it is consecrated.”
 On that day Memorial Hall was officially opened to the public.
 Over the hundred plus years of its existence, Memorial Hall has hosted over 60 different veterans or associated military groups for various events and meetings.